Fusion1013/AvasarVault/00 - Building Avasar/Major Locations/Elisus/Saxum Sovereignty/Cities/Odverg, City of Metal.md

 **Commerce:** Odverg is an important center of the metal trading industry.
 **Organizations:** The Big Three that form the city’s government.
 ## Overview
 A city built high up in the mountains, climbing on the sides of a massive hole dug into the ground.
 It has one of the few known permanent portals to another plane, in this case [[Tenebris]].
-After the discovery of rare metals within the plane, Odverg was [[1322APC - Odverg Founding|founded in 1322 APC]] to facilitate the extraction of these materials.
+After the discovery of rare metals within the plane, Odverg was [[1322 APC - Odverg Founding|founded in 1322 APC]] to facilitate the extraction of these materials.
 ## History
 Odverg was originally an outpost that was constructed to investigate a few large caves in the area.
 After the discovery of a large planar portal leading to [[Tenebris]], the outpost would eventually grow into a larger city.
 This was to facilitate the transport of rare materials extracted from the portal.
 The new city was named Odverg, because it was situated over the rift and had a large dwarf population.
 The city of [[Odverg, City of Metal#Udverg|Udverg]] was later founded underneath the rift, on the other side.
 ## Landmarks